 Construction & Engineering

 Patrick deals with the wide range of claims that arise in the context of construction and engineering disputes.
 His experience ranges from residential disputes to major international projects.
 He is comfortable dealing with the standard forms of contract as well as bespoke agreements.
 He is instructed by employers, contractors and subcontractors as well as professionals and their insurers.

-Alongside his court practice, Patrick is frequently instructed in relation to adjudications.
+Alongside his court and arbitral practice, Patrick is frequently instructed in relation to adjudications.
 He provides strategic advice on complex linked adjudications as well as effective drafting in a wide variety of disputes.